30° Captains’ Forum

 Presentation on the SEA Index® and its road map

-Next up is a presentation on the SEA Index®.
-Launched in 2020 by YCM and Credit Suisse (a UBS brand), the SEA Index® has become the benchmark for measuring and reducing the environmental footprint of superyachts.
-A highlight of the event it aims to clarify the sector’s environmental commitments and mobilise yachting stakeholders to focus on measurable indicators.
+Discussions will continue with a presentation of the SEA Index® strategy.
+Created in 2020 by the Yacht Club de Monaco and Credit Suisse (a UBS brand), the SEA Index® has established itself as an impartial benchmark for measuring and reducing the environmental footprint of superyachts.

 From certification to action: tools for more resilient yachting